nestauk/dsp_interview_transcripts/dsp_interview_transcripts/app/README.md

 # How to run the app locally

 ```
-python dsp_interview_transcripts/app_rq/app_rq.py
+python dsp_interview_transcripts/app/app_tabs.py
 ```

 You will see from the message in your terminal that the app is running on a url, e.g. `http://127.0.0.1:8050`.
 Open this in your browser to see the app.

 # Structure

-`app_rq.py`: This controls the overall layout of the app.
-There are also variables stored silently in the layout (`dcc.Store(...)`) that are used to store data between callbacks and between pages.
+`app_tabs.py`: This controls the overall layout of the app.
+There are also variables stored silently in the layout (`dcc.Store(...)`) that are used to store data between callbacks and between tabs.

-Each page of the app has one script controlling its layout and backend logic:
+Each page of the app has one script controlling its layout in `layout/`, and a separate one containing its backend logic in `callbacks/`.

-`pages/upload.py`: This controls the upload page, where the user can upload a dataset.
-In the background this gets cleaned and saved it to an interim file store.

-`pages/topic_modelling.py`: This controls the topic mapping page.

-`pages/llm_analysis.py`: This controls the question answering page, where the user can submit their research questions and get back LLM-generated answers based on the uploaded data.

 Styling is controlled by two files: